dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.4 Creating our first real-world promise

 One of the most common asynchronous actions on the client is fetching data from the server.
 As such, this is an excellent little case study on the use of promises.
-For the underlying implementation, we’ll use the built-in XMLHttpRequest object.
+For the underlying implementation, we'll use the built-in XMLHttpRequest object.

 Listing 6.15